urbit/create-landscape-app/README.md

 ### `npm run build`

 This builds your application and copies it into your Urbit ship's desk.
-In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.
+In your Urbit (v.0.10.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.

 If this is the first time you're running your application on your Urbit ship, don't forget to `|start %yourapp`.

 ### `npm run serve`

 Builds the application and copies it into your Urbit ship's desk, watching for changes.
-In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.
+In your Urbit (v.0.10.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.

 ## FAQ

-### What is a "tile" vs. "full" app?

-When you run `npm run start`, the wizard will ask you to specify which you want:

-- **tile**: A tile that exists on the Landscape launch screen.
-A pre-existing example is the "Weather" tile or the "Clock" tile in Landscape.
-- **full**: A tile that links to a full-screen application: this means that you will work in both `tile.js` (for the tile interface) and `root.js` (and beyond) in the `src` folder.

-No matter which option you specify, the wizard will customise the Hoon boilerplate for you and provide a basic example accordingly.

 ### How can I ensure my app fits Landscape design?